 NHL Betting – How To Bet Hockey

 NHL betting’s version of the spread bet is the puck line, and it is very similar to the run line in MLB wagering.
-The puck line spices up the bet by putting a margin of victory in the equation, and it is usually 1.5 either way.
-So for example, Pittsburgh might be at -1.5 (+170), and Chicago sits at +1.5 (-150).
+The puck line puts a margin of victory in the equation, and it is usually 1.5 either way.
+For example, Pittsburgh might have a puck line at -1.5 (+170), and Montreal sits at +1.5 (-150).
 Here, the Penguins are underdog to win by more than one goal, so if they win by 2 or more goals, you would win $170 on a bet of $100.
 For Montreal, the Canadiens are favored to lose by less than a goal, or win outright; if they lost by one goal or won the game, they would pay out $100 on a bet of $170.
-It just adds a little something to NHL betting if you get bored of moneylines.

-Then you have Over Under betting, in which you’re betting on how many goals will be scored in a game.
-Pittsburgh and Montreal might have a total set for their matchup of 5.5, and you’ll be making your wager based on the total coming in over or under the total set by Betting Kings.
-Here is where the starting goaltenders really come into play and again, it is similar to MLB betting where the starting pitchers are important.
+There is also Over Under betting in hockey which you’re betting on how many goals will be scored in a game.
+Pittsburgh and Montreal might have a total set for their matchup of 5.5, and you’ll be making your wager based on the total coming in over or under the total.
+Here is where the starting goaltenders really come into play – similar to MLB betting where the starting pitchers are important.
 In the NHL, most games have a total of 5.5 on the board but sometimes a low-scoring game with each team having a good goal tender will see a total of 5.
-The rare time in a playoff game it might even hit 4.5.
-On the other side of it, an NHL total won’t go higher than 6 unless it’s something like the All-Star Game or a high scoring playoff game.
+On the other side of it, an NHL total typically doesn’t go higher than 6 unless it’s the All-Star Game or a high scoring playoff game.